-17 The Applicant did not provide any specific scenarios for children applying cosmetic products 18 on their skin (dermal exposure), also taking into consideration the differences between age 19 categories in some exposure parameters (body weight, amount of the products applied, body's surfaces, etc).
-As the concern for this Opinion is on ED, which may lead to some 20 specific effects in vulnerable populations, such as children, specific exposure calculations for 21 22 children (between 3 to 10 years old) are needed.
-Table A.7.2 in the SCCS Note of Guidance provides examples of the different cosmetic product categories that are generally used for 23 24 children of different ages.
+The Applicant did not provide any specific scenarios for children applying cosmetic products on their skin (dermal exposure) and did not took the differences between age categories in some exposure parameters (body weight, amount of the products applied, body surface, etc) into consideration.
+As the concern for this Opinion is on ED, which may lead to some specific effects in vulnerable populations, such as children, specific exposure calculations for children (between 3 to 10 years old) would have been needed.
+Table A.7.2 in the SCCS Notes of Guidance (SCCS/1644/22) provides examples of the different cosmetic product categories that are generally used for children of different ages.

-27 3.3 TOXICOLOGICAL EVALUATION
+3.3 TOXICOLOGICAL EVALUATION

-29 3.3.1.
-Irritation and corrosivity 30
+3.3.1.
+Irritation and corrosivity

-31 3.3.1.1 Skin irritation
+3.3.1.1 Skin irritation